Carterpuri: History

 Daulatpur Nasirabad village.
 In 1978, it was renamed as Carterpuri in honour of the 39th United States President Jimmy Carter on the advice of then Indian Prime Minister Morarji Desai.
 Carter's mother had previously visited the village in the late 1960s as a member of the Peace Corps.
-President Carter visited the village on 3rd January 1978 and donated money as well as a television set.
+President Carter visited the village on 3 January 1978 and donated money as well as a television set.

-While Carter was President, there was a regular exchange of correspondence between the White House and the Village Council.
-The U.S. Ambassador came with gifts on 3 January and women would prepare `halwa-puri' on that day.
+While Jimmy Carter was the United States president, there was a regular exchange of correspondence between the White House and the Village Council.
+The U.S. Ambassador came with gifts on 3 January and women would prepare 'halwa-puri' on that day.
 The haveli became a part of any American tourist's itinerary between 1978 and 1981.